General

 Due to technological developments, sharing of information is made possible through Internet connectivity.
 Indeed, the term Global Village is now commonly used to refer to the world.
 This is because the world is today considered as a single community where members are connected by electronic communications.

-Electronics and technology refer to devices such as computers and mobile phones that enable people to easily communicate and share information through Internet connectivity. person can communicate with friends and relatives within Rwanda, Africa and even the entire world.
+Electronics and technology refer to devices such as computers and mobile phones that enable people to easily communicate and share information through Internet connectivity.
+A person can communicate with friends and relatives within Rwanda, Africa and even the entire world.

 8.1 Definition of network and computer network